hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/delete.md

 Most business-grade application never delete rows from a table, but they only phase them out.
 It's common, however, to delete rows from non-fact tables or from temporary ones.

-The only return of the DELETE statement (as well as for the INSERT an UPDATE statements) is the number of updated rows.
+The only return of the DELETE statement (as well as for the INSERT an UPDATE statements) is the number of deleted rows.

 ## Examples